snovakovic/wiggle/README.md

   orientation.on('portrait', function() {
     console.log('Called if screen is in portrait mode and every time screen changes to portrait mode');
   });

+  // Unsubscribe

+  // In order to unsubscribe we have to have reference to function used to subscribe to event. function landscapeListener() {
+    console.log('Listener will be active until we unsubscribe from it');
+  }

+  orientation.on(landscape, landscapeListener);

+  onSomeEvent(function() {
+    // Remove landscapeListener subscription.
+    orientation.unsubscribe(landscapeListener);
+  });
 ```